saybuser/FD-SAT-Plan/README.md

 ## Improvements

 I always look for ways to improve the runtime performance and memory efficiency of FD-SAT-Plan.
-Since the publication [1], the performance of FD-SAT-Plan has significantly (1-2 orders of magnitude!) improved due to smarter encodings of the binarized activation functions.
-Namely,
+Since the publication [1], the performance of FD-SAT-Plan has significantly (1-2 orders of magnitude!) improved due to more compact encodings of the binarized activation functions.
+Namely:

 i) cardinality networks [6] with bi-directional clauses are currently used to replace the sequential cardinality [7] constraints used in [1].
 Similar to [8], the cardinality constraints are conjoined with equivalence constraints (Note that [8] uses sequential counters [7] instead of cardinality networks [6]).